31 Great Jobs for Autistic People in a Huge Range of Industries

 - Long-term memory—People with autism frequently have phenomenal powers of recall when it comes to facts and data.
 They tend to excel at rote learning and tasks that require memorization.
 (However, short-term working memory is usually weak, which makes multi-tasking difficult.
 People with ASD typically like to work on only one thing at a time.)

 - Hyper-focus on areas of interest—Many people on the spectrum can spend an untold number of hours researching, concentrating on, or talking about something that fascinates them.
 They can get so caught up in a favorite activity or subject that they effectively tune out everything else around them.
 Such obsessive focus can help them develop expert-level knowledge in a particular area.

-- Pattern recognition—Studies have shown that in people with autism, brain regions responsible for perceiving and identifying patterns show a higher level of activity compared to the same brain regions of neurotypical people.6 This enhanced ability to detect the rules within a system can be a valuable asset in a huge range of areas, including math, music, science, art, and information technology.
+- Pattern recognition—According to a Live Science article, studies have shown that in people with autism, brain regions responsible for perceiving and identifying patterns show a higher level of activity compared to the same brain regions of neurotypical people.
+This enhanced ability to detect the rules within a system can be a valuable asset in a huge range of areas, including math, music, science, art, and information technology.

 - Attention to detail—Autistic people are often extremely attuned to detail.
 They are frequently able to zero in on the parts of a whole and spot the tiniest inconsistencies or errors.
 They tend to value precision and accuracy, and they are often able to perform detail-oriented work for long periods of time without losing focus.

 - Visual thinking—Many individuals with ASD excel at visualizing concepts or systems.
 Well-known autism advocate Temple Grandin has explained that she literally thinks in images rather than words.
-In fact, research has revealed that autistic people are often better than non-autistic people at processing visual information.6
+In fact, the Live Science article says research has revealed that autistic people are often better than non-autistic people at processing visual information.

 3 Tips on Getting a Job With Autism